Add to my favorites

 Synergy and Antagonism

-Iron synergizes with vitamins B2, B9 (folate), B12, and C, along with minerals like chromium, copper, potassium, manganese, sodium, phosphorus, and selenium, to aid in red blood cell production and efficient oxygen transport.
-Vitamin C, in particular, enhances the absorption of non-heme iron from plant sources.
-However, iron absorption may be antagonized by vitamin E, calcium, copper, manganese, phosphorus, zinc, and heavy metals such as aluminum, mercury, and lead, which can inhibit its uptake in the body.
+Iron synergizes with vitamins B2, B9 (folate), B12, and C, as well as minerals like chromium, copper, potassium, manganese, sodium, phosphorus, and selenium, to support red blood cell production and efficient oxygen transport.
+Vitamin C enhances non-heme iron absorbtion, but its uptake may be inhibited by vitamin E, calcium, zinc, excess copper, manganese, phosphorus, polyphenols (found in tea, coffee, cocoa, and wine), phytates (in grains and legumes), and heavy metals like aluminum, mercury, and lead.

 May Help With The Following Conditions